Serserkov/MatrixProcessor/README.md

 # MatrixProcessor
+ Program can:
+ 1. add matrices
- Adding, multiply with each other and by constant,  transronding, finding determinant, and inverse matrix.
+ 2. multiply matrices with each other and by constant
+ 3. transpose matrix, and some another transformation
+ 4. find determinant
+ 5. find inverse matrix.

+ PS Project 7 on JetBrains Academy learning platform